fbpx Skip to Content

 Click beetle larvae not only love to eat the tomato plant’s stems, they also cause damage to its roots

-If these larvae start attacking your plant, they can cause a lot of damage in a short period of time.
+If these larvae start attacking your plant, they can cause a lot of damage quickly.

 4. Stem Borers

-Stem borers aren’t actually a specific type of insect.
-Instead, this term refers to any type of insect larvae that like to bore into a plant’s stems.
+Stem borers aren’t a specific type of insect.
+Instead, this term refers to insect larvae that like to bore into a plant’s stems.

 Stem borers are insects that love to eat plant stems, including those of your tomato plants